CAMBRIDGE JUNGIAN CIRCLE

 BULLYING & HARASSMENT POLICY

-Cambridge Jungian Circle will not tolerate bullying or harassment of any kind.
-We expect all members to be treated with dignity and respect and for all members to behave in an appropriate and professional manner, both towards each other and towards guests.
+Cambridge Jungian Circle will not tolerate bullying, discrimination or harassment of any kind.
+We expect all members to be treated with dignity and respect, and for all members to behave in an appropriate and professional manner both towards each other and towards our speakers, workshop leaders and guests.

-Allegations of bullying and harassment will be treated seriously, appropriately and wherever possible in agreement with the complainant’s wishes.
-We will take all possible steps to ensure that such behaviour is understood to be unacceptable and that it is not repeated.
-We will not tolerate retaliation against, or victimisation of, any person involved in bringing a complaint, neither will we tolerate false accusations made against fellow members.
+Allegations of bullying, discrimination or harassment will be treated seriously, appropriately and wherever possible in agreement with the complainant’s wishes.
+We will take all possible steps to ensure that such behaviour is clearly understood to be unacceptable and that it is not repeated.
+We will not tolerate retaliation against, or victimisation of, any person involved in bringing a complaint, neither will we tolerate false accusations made against others.

 This policy applies to meetings of the Committee, Small Group sessions, Public Talks and any events or groups operating under the auspices of the charity and to any Social Media forum that it may provide.
 It applies to both one-off acts and to repeated conduct, whether done purposefully or not.